Geometry of the moduli space of $n$-pointed K3 surfaces of genus 11: Deformation theory of pointed nodal curves on K3 surfaces

-when $3\delta+l\leq g$.
-If we count dimensions naively, every marked point $y_1,\ldots,y_l\in S$ should imposes one linear condition on the linear system $|H|$ and for an hyperplane section to be nodal at $x_1,\ldots,x_\delta$ we need to impose that it contains all tangent $2$-planes at those points.
+in the same range, when $3\delta+l\leq g$.
+With regard to the map $\pi$, notice that if we count dimensions naively, every marked point $y_1,\ldots,y_l\in S$ should impose one linear condition on the linear system $|H|$ and for a hyperplane section of $S\subset\pp^g$ to be nodal at $x_1,\ldots,x_\delta$ it has to contains all tangent $2$-planes at those points.
 Thus, every node should impose $3$ linear conditions on $|H|$.
-If the conditions imposed are independent, the map $\pi$ should be dominant when $3\delta+l\leq g$.
-The issue is to disregard cuspidal or higher singularities at $x_1,\ldots,x_\delta$.
+If the conditions imposed are independent, the map $\pi$ is expected be dominant when $3\delta+l\leq g$.